equinor/varia-template-fastapi-react-simple/README.md

 ## About this repository

-This is a template repository for use with the [Varia developer portal](https://varia.equinor.com).
+This repository contains an application template for use with the [Varia developer portal](https://varia.equinor.com).
 To use it, open [Varia](https://varia.equinor.com), hit the Create... menu and look for the template there.

 Running the template creates a GitHub repository with the following content:
-* A tiny backend based on Typescript, React and EDS
+* A tiny backend based on Typescript, Vite, React and EDS
 * A tiny backend based on Python and FastAPI.
 The backend also hosts the frontend (single container)
 * A Dockerfile for the app
 * A radixconfig.yaml file for setting this up in Radix.